ns-learn/ML-andreng-ex1/README.md

 # ML-andreng-ex1
-Machine Learning by Andre NG- Exercise 1(Linear Regression)
+Machine Learning by Andre NG- Exercise 1(Linear Regression with one variable and Multiple Variables)